jelsonjay/nextjs-typescript-template/README.md

 ## About the project

-This is a Next.js and Typescript Boilerplate
+This is a Next.js Typescript and styled-components Boilerplate

 ## Instalation